 You can take protein powder on a keto diet to boost your protein macros.
 Not all protein powders are keto-friendly, but there are plenty of keto-friendly options available on the market.

 I am not going to list all brands here.
-Instead, I am going to guide you through simple steps to choose a keto-friendly protein powder by yourself.
+Instead, I will guide you through simple steps to choose a keto-friendly protein powder by yourself.

 First, you must look at the ingredient listed on the box.